 Do you put your first things first?
-Putting first things first means doing to the most important things in life.
+Putting first things first means doing the most important things in life.
 It means being clear about your priorities and acting on them.

 - Firstly, commitments may not be kept, because people do tasks as they appear as on the list or according to what may seem important at the time.

-second Generation – Planning and Preparation
+Second Generation: Planning and Preparation

 The second generation improves on that.
-It is about “planning and preparation” — looking ahead, identifying deadlines and scheduling future events accordingly.
+It is about “planning and preparation” — looking ahead, identifying deadlines, and scheduling future events accordingly.
 Tools used include calendars and appointment books.
 With this system, we now have personal accountability since our tasks are tied to a certain deadline.
-We can also be more organized and prepared, such as for meetings and appointments.
+We can be more organized and prepared, such as for meetings and appointments.

-fourth Generation – Quality and Personal Leadership
+Fourth Generation: Quality and Personal Leadership

 Time Management Matrix: The 4 Quadrants